Swimminschrage/edgar-stocks/README.md

 In addition to the above, Edgar can calculate the rolling average for a given date for a particular stock.

+Have more ideas how I can improve the gem?
+Leave me a message!

 ## Installation

 Add this line to your application's Gemfile: